 What age should you be debt-free?

-If you can’t pay off all of your debt before you retire, consider at least paying off high-interest loans, such as credit card debt or car loans.
+If you can’t pay off all of your debt before you retire, consider at least paying off high-interest loans, such as credit card debt, medical bills, personal loans, or car loans.